OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 - the function overloading mechanism (since Thrift doesn't support overloading by its own)

-Bool_xxxxx is a simple struct with TWO members:
+Bool_String and Bool_Int are simple Thrift structs with TWO members:
   1: bool retval = the function's result value (bool in our case)
-  2: (string/i32) arg = the last argument, passed as a pointer (*FIXME* possible memory leak here!)
+  2: (string or i32) arg = the function's last argument, passed as a pointer

-The Thrift function naming scheme maps these two functions as: void GetValueListSelection_String(Bool_String& _return, const RemoteValueID _id) void GetValueListSelection_Int32(Bool_Int& _return, const RemoteValueID _id)
+The Thrift function naming scheme maps these two functions to C++ server code as:

+  void GetValueListSelection_String(Bool_String& _return, const RemoteValueID _id)
+  void GetValueListSelection_Int32(Bool_Int& _return, const RemoteValueID _id)